Chris-1994/Chris-1994/README.md

 # Hi there I'm Chris👋

-<p> I'm a software develope from :sweden: and currently live in :norway:
+<p> I'm a software developer from :sweden: and currently live in :norway:
-I love learning and solving problems, and that has been the main focus in my life to learn as much as possible and create as much as possible!
+I love learning and solving problems :brain:, and that has been the main focus in my life to learn as much as possible and create as much as possible!
 </p>

 <h3 align="left">Languages and Tools:</h3>